-\begin{rmk} If $\cC$ has an initial object, then $\cA^\bot$ is always a right orthogonal class of arrows, and similarly if $\cC$ has a terminal object, then ${}^\bot\cA$ is always a left orthogonal class of arrows.
-From now on we will assume that the category $\cC$ in consideration always has an initial and a terminal object. \end{rmk}
+\begin{remark} If $\cC$ has an initial object, then $\cA^\bot$ is always a right orthogonal class of arrows, and similarly if $\cC$ has a terminal object, then ${}^\bot\cA$ is always a left orthogonal class of arrows.
+From now on we will assume that the category $\cC$ in consideration always has an initial and a terminal object. \end{remark}